jswithalex/BACE_Summer_2015/week1/outline.md

   + variables are names for storage locations
   + The Javascript engine does work behind the scenes so that, for example, you can conveniently get 20 back by referring to 'my_number';
   + variables are not the values they store
-  + we create a storage location with this javascript code: `var my_name;`
+  + we create a storage location with this javascript code: `var my_name;`.
+This is called a declaration.
-  + we put a value in that storage location like this: `var my_name = 'alex';`
+  + we put a value in that storage location like this: `my_name = 'alex';`.
+This is called a assignment.
-  + The first is called declaration
-  + The second is called assignment